Practice Tips for Young Pianists

 When young pianists begin their piano lessons, it is an introduction to music that is going to influence them their entire life.
 The teachers and parents should be positive, and it should be fun for the young pianist.
 Here are a few practice tips that will go a long way in assisting the teacher, parent as well as the young pianist in his/her learning endeavors:

 1. First of all, the parent’s encouragement is of great value to the young pianist.
 As a parent, get your child a teacher who is experienced in the field, and make sure that you do a constant follow up with the teacher.
 Dedicate enough time and show interest in the piano lessons that your child is undertaking.
+Did you know that Mozart’s passion in music started to show when he was three years old.
+And his father spare his a lot of time his time to work with him.
+Find out more about Mozart life: Inspiration from the Life of Mozart

 3. Make sure that the young pianist has learnt the outset in order to make the piano sing.
 Help the young pianist learn the piano keys by their names, by placing m&ms on several keys.
 When you call out the correct keys, then the m&m can be beaten.
+Kids love to have fun, and it is important to make sure that practice is fun and engaging.
+Such games will help kids practice actively.

 4. Allow the young pianists to schedule the practice time themselves, with your assistance.
 The practice time should not be long (usually 15 minutes per day).
 Avoid making the young pianist to skip an important part of their day such as playtime for the piano practice.
 Let them not see the practice as a form of punishment.